nayan32biswas/mongodb-odm/docs/tutorial/find_one_document.md

 ```
 </details>

-If the filter matched with the collection data then it will return the `Player` type object.
+If the filter matches the collection data, then it will return a `Player` type object.
 Otherwise, it will return `None`.

 The `find_one` will also act as `find_first`.

 ## Find Last

-To **find the** last document from the collection we also use `find_last`.
+To find the last document from the collection, we also use `find_last`.

 ```python
 # Code omitted above